Pinto Colvig: Career

 Colvig performed chalk talks in vaudeville.

-In 1916, Pinto Colvig worked at the Animated Film Corporation in San Francisco with Byington Ford and Benjamin Thackston Knight (1895–1977), aka "Tack" Knight at the Animated Film Corporation, a company which produced animated cartoons years before Walt Disney.
-The company produced animated cartoons several years before Walt Disney did and was the oldest known studio of its kind established in the West Coast.
-That year Colvig at Animated Film Corporation produced "Creation," reported to be the world's first feature-length cartoon.
+In 1916, Colvig worked at the Animated Film Corporation in San Francisco where he made Creation, reported to be the world's first feature-length cartoon.
 Only five 35 mm frames survive, housed at the Southern Oregon Historical Society.
+Animated Film Corporation in San Francisco, ended with the entry of the U.S. into World War I (April 1917).

-In 1919, Pinto produced "Pinto's Prizma Comedy Review," the first color cartoon, it is now considered a lost film, and published in the San Francisco Bulletin (May 1919—February 1920), the "Bulletin Boob" column, and photographs.
+In 1919, Pinto produced "Pinto's Prizma Comedy Review" the first color cartoon, it is now considered a lost film, and published in the San Francisco Bulletin (May 1919—February 1920), the "Bulletin Boob" column, and photographs.

 In 1922, Colvig created a newspaper cartoon panel titled "Life on the Radio Wave" for the San Francisco Chronicle.
 The feature ran three or four times per week on the newspaper's radio page, was syndicated nationally, and lasted six months.
-In 1922, Colvig and his family moved to Hollywood, working as an animator, title writer, and comedian in silent comedies and on sound cartoons, working first for Mack Sennett.
+In 1922, Colvig and his family moved to Hollywood, working as an animator, title writer and comedian in silent comedies and on sound cartoons, working first for Mack Sennett.

 By the late 1920s, Colvig became associated with Walter Lantz, with whom he attempted to establish a cartoon studio, creating a character called "Bolivar, the Talking Ostrich", which would have appeared in sound shorts.
 When Lantz became producer of Universal's Oswald the Lucky Rabbit cartoons in 1929, Colvig was hired as an animator, also working as a storyman and voice artist, briefly voicing Oswald.

 In 1930, Colvig signed an eight-year contract with Walt Disney Productions as a writer, also providing sound effects, including the barks for Pluto the Pup.
 The following year he began voicing Goofy, originally known as Dippy Dawg.
-Other notable characters he voiced include Practical Pig, the pig that built the "house of bricks" in the Disney short "Three Little Pigs", and both Sleepy (originally to be voiced by Sterling Holloway) and Grumpy in Snow White and the Seven Dwarfs.
-He also provided Ichabod Crane's screams in The Adventures of Ichabod and Mr. Toad in 1949.
+Other notable characters he voiced include Practical Pig, the pig that built the "house of bricks" in the Disney short "Three Little Pigs", and both Grumpy and Sleepy in Snow White and the Seven Dwarfs.
 He directed (along with Erdman Penner and Walt Pfeiffer) the 1937 Mickey Mouse short Mickey's Amateurs.
-Colvig would be associated with Disney for most of his career.
+Colvig was associated with Disney for most of his career.